edithturn/CKAD-training/README.md

 - [Microsoft Copilot](https://copilot.microsoft.com/)
 - others of your preference

-> Note: Use it to understand to support your study and expand your knowledge taking as a main source the official documentation
+> Note: Use it to understand to support your study and expand your knowledge.
+Take as a main source the official documentation of Kuberentes!